 Different color spectrums have different effects on the plants—your yields are heavily dependent on the light color you have chosen during different planting stages.
 It’s hard to say exactly which color light works best for your plants.
 You’ve probably heard that red light emphasizes flowering and blue light emphasizes growing, but we’re going to break it down in more detail so you’ll have a better sense of how light affects your plant.

-How does color spectrum affect plants?
+How does the color spectrum affect plants?

 Usually, the color spectrum refers to the light you can “see.”
-For example, when light passes through a glass prism it will be divided into 7 colors: red, orange, yellow, green, blue, indigo, and purple—same as a rainbow, which is light dispersed by rain.
+For example, when light passes through a glass prism it will be divided into 7 colors: red, orange, yellow, green, blue, indigo, and purple—the same as a rainbow, which is light dispersed by rain.
 Visible light is part of electromagnetic radiation—this radiation (think “radiate”) is the product of particles interacting with magnetic fields, so when an electron passes through the magnetic field it combines with other particles to create packets of particles called photons.

 We’re quickly getting into particle physics here, so we’ll be brief: photons are packets of particles that act like a single particle.
-We experience electromagnetic radiation in many ways: as X-rays, radio waves, visible light, etc. Our bodies are in tune with this radiation in different ways, but today we’ll focus on the visible spectrum, what our eyes can see, because this is also what plants use.
+We experience electromagnetic radiation in many ways: as X-rays, radio waves, visible light, etc. Our bodies are in tune with this radiation in different ways, but today we’ll focus on the visible spectrum, what our eyes can see because this is also what plants use.

 The visible spectrum is the portion of the electromagnetic spectrum that has wavelengths (measured from trough to peak) from about 380 nanometers to about 740 nm.
 Among these light colors, blue light and red light contribute most to the growth of your plants.